Introduction to FancyRoute

 by the author of FancyRoute

-If you are a person like me who loves to spend his spare time with cycling or running you sooner or later come to the point where your known routes bore you.
-Especially for longer training sessions on weekends or during vacation a new course can improve your motivation and fun dramatically.
+If you are a person like me who loves to spend his spare time with cycling or running sooner or later you come to a point where your known routes bore you.
+Especially for longer training sessions a new course can improve your motivation and fun dramatically.
 Various Internet platforms offer myriads of routes and tracks for all kinds of activities.
 Unfortunately in most of the cases the courses do not fully fit your needs - too short, not starting at the right place, not the wanted elevation profile, road too crowded - you name it.

 I prefer to plan my own routes, highly adapted to my